NKA17/MapMaker/README.md

 # MapMaker
 Was not intended to be a collaborative project.
 If you are going to collaborate, allow me to apologize in advance.
+The project is not currently setup in such a way that you could pull the code and have a functional application.
+You will need to change a bunch of directory variables to save/load your maps and add assets into them.

 # Forking
 Make a fork and push all your junk to your own fork.
 When you make a PR (Pull Request), make it from your fork into this repository.